That smell in the air isn’t autumn on the way.

 It’s the scent of pigskins being flung across grassy swaths in giant stadiums, football fans.

 On Thursday, Sept.
-7, the new campaign gets underway with a heavyweight tilt featuring defending Super Bowl champion New England at home in Foxboro, Mass., against AFC West leaders Kansas City.
+6, the new campaign gets underway with a big-time tilt featuring defending Super Champions, the Philadelphia Eagles, at home to the Atlanta Falcons.

-We can’t think of a better contest to kick things off, so to speak.
+We can’t think of a better tilt to kick things off, so to speak.

-After that, it’s a Sunday slate full of intriguing match-ups, many of them between division rivals, as well as two Monday nighters.
+After that, it’s a Sunday slate full of intriguing match-ups, a few of them between division rivals, as well as two Monday nighters.

 Looking into our crystal ball, we can see many teams and players having outstanding years and a whole lot of warfare in the trenches to determine playoff and Super Bowl bound clubs.

 Here are 15 of our boldest predictions for the upcoming NFL season, starting with individual leaders.

 15. Most Interceptions – CB A.J.
 Bouye, Jacksonville Jaguars

 There is little more exhilarating, or in some cases exasperating, than a well-time interception.
 A big one for a pick six can change the entire complexion of a game, in our estimation.
 Last year, Detroit Lions CB Darius Slay and Tennessee Titans S Kevin Byard tied for the NFL lead in this category with eight picks apiece.
 However, we don’t think either will repeat their feats.
 It was just Byard’s second year and he didn’t record any in his rookie season and Slay never had more than two per season before breaking out for his octet.
 Our selection this year is Bouye because he will play on the most dynamically defensive team in football and that he trended up after four so-so years with the Houston Texan.
 The sixth-year pro out of the University of Central Florida played all 16 games for the first time in his career and had a career high six interceptions as well as 18 pass deflections.